software-patterns/workshop/patterns/logic-dependency-boundary.md

 }
 ```

 The above example depicts what a logic-dependency boundary might look like for a CLI.
-In a game or interactive web application,
+In a game or interactive web UI,
 you might see something more like this:

 ```javascript